maizzle/maizzle-php/README.md

 2. Navigate to the folder

     ```sh
-    cd jigsaw-tailwindcss
+    cd maizzle
     ```

 3. Install JS dependencies
     ```sh
     npm install
     ```

 4. Install PHP dependencies
     ```sh
     composer install
     ```

 5. Run the dev script to build the site

     ```sh
     npm run dev
     ```

 To use Browsersync, run the watch script instead: `npm run watch`

-**Note**: as mentioned, unused CSS will be removed *only* when you build for production: `npm run production`

 ## What is Jigsaw?